 Connecting Families to Community Services…

-Help Me Grow is a prevention program of the Connecticut Children’s Trust Fund designed to identify children at risk for developmental or behavioral problems and to connect these children to existing community resources.
+Help Me Grow is a prevention program of the Connecticut Office of Early Childhood designed to identify children at risk for developmental or behavioral problems and to connect these children to existing community resources.
 Families, health care providers and other community based providers can call Child Development Infoline (CDI) at 1-800-505-7000 with any concerns about a child’s development or behavior.
 The care coordinators at CDI work with each family to find the best services available to meet their needs, including connecting to community resources, family support and education programs, and the Ages & Stages Developmental Monitoring Program in which more than 2,500 families are currently enrolled.
 Families can also receive information on various topics related to their child’s development, such as managing difficult behavior, toilet training, sleep issues, promoting language development, and typical developmental milestone information.
 Follow-up is offered to ensure connections to services have been made, and that the family’s needs have been met.

 To make a referral to Help Me Grow, call Child Development Infoline at 1-800-505-7000.

 The Help Me Grow System has interrelated components that work collaboratively:

 Educating Practices in the Community (EPIC) – EPIC ensures that child health providers are trained in effective developmental surveillance and screening, including how to contact Help Me Grow if a concern is identified.
 EPIC is provided by the Child Health and Development Institute.
 For more information: www.chdi.org.